Blog|

 For those people who are approaching website accessibility for the first time, it seems to be a bit complex.
 Free accessibility tools are available that help to comply site with standards and guidelines.
 Website accessibility testing is a step-by-step procedure to check whether the mobile application or application is fully accessible to all users.

-Programmatic Accessibility Testing Tools
+Programmatic Web Accessibility Testing Tools

 Programmatic accessibility testing tool sort through the site and recognize the concerns in the code.
 These tools recognize concerns such as lack of alternative text for images, inaccessible forms, etc. It is appropriate to initiate assessment of the website accessibility and possibly uncover some of the most common accessibility concerns.